ddobie/ddobie.github.io/index.md

 ---

-<p>Along with general tuition of various undergraduate physics courses, I helped develop <a href="https://www.coursera.org/learn/data-driven-astronomy">Data Driven Astronomy</a>, offered by the University of Sydney via Coursera.</p>
+Along with general tuition of various undergraduate physics courses, I helped develop <a href="https://www.coursera.org/learn/data-driven-astronomy">Data Driven Astronomy</a>, offered by the University of Sydney via Coursera.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/IzVETSVp4Nw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <br>
-<p>I have also developed modules for the <a href="http://growth.caltech.edu/growth-winter-school-2018.html">GROWTH Winter School 2018</a> and <a href="http://growth.caltech.edu/growth-school-2019.html">GROWTH Summer School 2019</a> that teach students how to use <a href="https://emcee.readthedocs.io/en/stable/">emcee</a> for lightcurve fitting.
-I presented a similar module as an invited speaker at the <a href="https://indico.skatelescope.org/event/564/">5th SKA Summer School</a> at the Shanghai Astronomical Observatory.</p>
+I have also developed modules for the <a href="http://growth.caltech.edu/growth-winter-school-2018.html">GROWTH Winter School 2018</a> and <a href="http://growth.caltech.edu/growth-school-2019.html">GROWTH Summer School 2019</a> that teach students how to use <a href="https://emcee.readthedocs.io/en/stable/">emcee</a> for lightcurve fitting.
+I presented a similar module as an invited speaker at the <a href="https://indico.skatelescope.org/event/564/">5th SKA Summer School</a> at the Shanghai Astronomical Observatory.

+## Outreach

+---

+I have a strong passion for communicating my research to the public and have had the opportunity to do that at Sydney Observatory since 2016.
+In 2017 I spent two weeks working as the CAASTRO Astronomer In Residence at Uluru, and have given talks to high schools, undergraduate students and the general public.

 {% comment %}
 ## Portfolio